single-ended buffer (SE-buffer)

 The SOT223 of Q7 and Q8 are a bit bigger at 6.5x7mm and require a few cm² PCB copper area as cooling fin.

-It is alot better to feed the DC-correction signal into a node that reacts much less sensitive.
-Similar to the fixed trimming through Poti P1, the DC-servo signal could be fed to a emitter of the current mirror transistors Q3 or Q4.
+I regard it to be better to feed the DC-correction signal into a node that reacts much less sensitive.
+Similar to the fixed trimming through Poti P1, the DC-servo signal could for example be fed to a emitter of the current mirror transistors Q3 or Q4.
 A OPAmp, referenced to 0V could steer a transistor that translates the corrective voltage into a corrective current and that translates the level from 0V towards the emitter-potential at the same.